BrendanrBoone/GymRoutineGenerator/README.md

 ### Notes

 > implement expo-router after finishing screens and back-end functionality
+> renamed icon directory to app_icon. in case error pops up later

 ### To do

-> rename icon directory and icons.tsx: they mean different things
 > AddExerciseScreen: make filter for mistaken names to prevent bad additions to firestore

 > context: routines generated